-If you want to grab this card, you can find theand the at a much more reasonable $140; the latter appears to be sold out.
+If you want to grab this card, you can find the Gunnir Intel Arc A380 priced at $228 and the ASRock Challenger Arc A380 at a much more reasonable $140; the latter appears to be sold out.

 Intel’s staggered launch strategy makes this question a fairly easy one to answer.
 While the Arc A380 is available to some (small) extent, the Arc A580 is not around yet at all.
 This means that you effectively have three GPUs to decide between: the Arc A770 16GB, Arc A770 8GB, and Arc A750.

 Between the Arc A770 16GB and 8GB versions, there’s not much of a contest.
 The 16GB version will undoubtedly be a better pick as long as the extra $20 is not a problem.
 Doubling the memory size for just $20 makes the 16GB A770 a much better deal.

 Comparing the Arc A770 to the A750 is a little bit more difficult.
 The A770 is certainly a better GPU, but the A750 still manages to impress us as a reasonable, budget-friendly offer.
 As such, it all comes down to the price you’re willing to spend on your new graphics card.

 If you want to keep things budget-conscious but don’t mind spending more to gain better value, we recommend trying to pick up the Arc A770 when it’s in stock.
 However, if you’re building a cheaper computer and want to make some savings, you won’t see a massive step down if you go ahead and get the Arc A750.
 They’re both solid GPUs, and while they have their flaws, they certainly are priced in a way that makes them good value.

 - Intel hasn’t given up on GPUs yet, and we should all be happy about that